core-wg/oscore/draft-ietf-core-object-security.md

 # Protected Message Fields {#protected-fields}

 OSCORE transforms a CoAP message (which may have been generated from an HTTP message) into an OSCORE message, and vice versa.
-OSCORE protects as much of the original message as possible while still allowing certain proxy operations (see {{coap-coap-proxy}} and {{http-op}}).
+OSCORE protects as much of the original message as possible while still allowing certain proxy operations (see Sections {{coap-coap-proxy}}{: format="counter"} and {{http-op}}{: format="counter"}).
 This section defines how OSCORE protects the message fields and transfers them end-to-end between client and server (in any direction).

 The remainder of this section and later sections focus on the behavior in terms of CoAP messages.
 If HTTP is used for a particular hop in the end-to-end path, then this section applies to the conceptual CoAP message that is mappable to/from the original HTTP message as discussed in {{http-op}}.
 That is, an HTTP message is conceptually transformed to a CoAP message and then to an OSCORE message, and similarly in the reverse direction.
 An actual implementation might translate directly from HTTP to OSCORE without the intervening CoAP representation.